 The greater part of the department's regulatory activity cost is employee related.
 External suppliers and operating support for our export IT systems makes up other major direct costs.
-The time and effort spent on regulatory activities, such as permits, and assessment-based output has been reflected in the fees and charges.
+The key cost driver for permit and assessment-based activities is complexity, which determines the amount of time and effort spent on a regulatory output.